 The scale and reach of new technology is impacting on people’s lives at an unprecedented pace.
 Governments across the globe are embracing smart city concepts and employing cutting-edge technologies to improve the quality of life for citizens.
 New innovations at the forefront of smart projects include Artificial Intelligence, open data, Internet of Things, remote healthcare monitoring and clean technologies.
 Delegates will learn from the leading authorities in urban and community projects about how to employ smart city technologies to transform UK communities.

 The UN estimates that by 2030, 5 billion people will be living in cities across the world.
 Local governments are now embracing their role of protecting and furthering the interests of their citizens and businesses amidst this ever changing and complex landscape.
-At Smart Cities and Communities: Solving Urban Challenges you will discuss the very latest research, policy areas and projects and to reflect on the smart cities strategies that are emerging around the world.
+At Smart Cities and Communities: Solving Urban Challenges delegates will discuss the very latest research, policy areas and projects; reflecting on the smart cities strategies that are emerging around the world.
 Receive practical advice and inspiration from a range of real-life examples.

 “The most beautiful visions and the most intricate plans fall down when they are confronted with the messy reality of living cities… if cities do not engage with this issue, then technology will disrupt them regardless.”
 Jarmo Eskelinen, foreword Smart City Strategies: A Global Review 2017